Shalom Readers (for children)

 Aleutian Sparrow by Karen Hesse.
 McElderry, 2005.
 An Aleutian Islander recounts her suffering during World War II in American internment camps designed to “protect” the population from the invading Japanese.

-Anything but Typical by Nora Raleigh Baskin.
-Simon & Schuster, 2009.
+Anything But Typical by Nora Raleigh Baskin.
+Simon and Shuster, 2009.
 Jason, a twelve-year-old autistic boy who wants to become a writer, relates what his life is like as he tries to make sense of his world.

 Belle Teal by Ann M. Martin.
 Scholastic, 2001.
 A young white girl witnesses the integration of her public school in the early 1960's and realizes the importance of reaching out to others, even when it is difficult.